rise8-us/rise8-us/docs/practice-playbook.md

 Note: Nothing in this document justifies checking in merge requests that _worsen_ the system's overall code health.
 The only time you would do that would be in an emergency.

+- Aspects of software design are seldom a pure style issue or just a personal preference**.** They are based on underlying principles and should be weighed on those principles, not simply by subjective opinion.
+Sometimes there are a few valid options.
+If the author can demonstrate (either through data or based on solid engineering principles) that several approaches are equally good, the reviewer should accept the author's preference.
+Otherwise, the choice is dictated by standard principles of software design.
+- If no other rule applies, then the reviewer may ask the author to be consistent with the current codebase, as long as that doesn't worsen the system's overall code health.
+- On matters of style, the style guide is the absolute authority.
+Any purely style point (whitespace, etc.) not in the style guide is a personal preference.
+The style should be consistent with what is there.
+If there is no previous style, accept the author's style.

 #### Mentoring

 Code reviews can be an essential function for teaching developers something new about a language, a framework, or general software design principles.
 It's always OK to leave comments that help a developer learn something new.
 Sharing knowledge is part of improving the code health of a system over time.
 Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit: "or otherwise indicate that the author doesn't need to resolve it in this merge request.

-#### Principles

-// TODO: Move up

-* Technical facts and data overrule opinions and personal preferences.
-* On matters of style, the style guide is the absolute authority.
-Any purely style point (whitespace, etc.) not in the style guide is a personal preference.
-The style should be consistent with what is there.
-If there is no previous style, accept the author's style.
-* Aspects of software design are seldom a pure style issue or just a personal preference**.** They are based on underlying principles and should be weighed on those principles, not simply by subjective opinion.
-Sometimes there are a few valid options.
-If the author can demonstrate (either through data or based on solid engineering principles) that several approaches are equally good, the reviewer should accept the author's preference.
-Otherwise, the choice is dictated by standard principles of software design.
-* If no other rule applies, then the reviewer may ask the author to be consistent with the current codebase, as long as that doesn't worsen the system's overall code health.

 #### Resolving Conflicts